-Paragraphs 1 and 2 shall not prevent the Authority from exchanging information with competent authorities in accordance with this Regulation and other Union legislation applicable to financial institutions.
+3. Paragraphs 1 and 2 shall not prevent the Authority from exchanging information with competent authorities in accordance with this Regulation and other Union legislation applicable to financial institutions.
 (215 Balz, Berès)

 Paragraphs 1 and 2 shall not apply to any person who reports or discloses information on a threat or harm to the public interest in the context of their work-based relationship.
-(216 Balz, Berès)
+(216 Balz, Berès, 851 Giegold)

 The information referred to in paragraph 2 shall be subject to the conditions of professional secrecy referred to in paragraphs 1 and 2.
 The Authority shall lay down in its internal rules of procedure the practical arrangements for implementing the confidentiality rules referred to in paragraphs 1 and 2.
 (217 Balz, Berès)

-4. The Authority shall apply Commission Decision 2001/844/EC/ECSC, Euratom of 29 November 2001 amending its internal Rules of Procedure ( 16 ).
+4. The Authority shall apply Commission Decision (EU, Euratom) 2015/444, Euratom( 16 ).

+5. The Authority shall have in place dedicated reporting channels for receiving and handling information provided by a reporting person on actual or potential breaches of Union acts or abuse of law or cases of maladministration.
+(853 Giegold)

-AMs tabled specifically to Article 70 of the EBA Regulation that fall if COMP is adopted: 213-217 Balz, Berès, 849 Balz, 850 Balz, 851 Giegold
+AMs tabled specifically to Article 70 of the EBA Regulation that fall if COMP is adopted: 213-217 Balz, Berès, 849 Balz, 850 Balz, 851 Giegold, 853 Giegold

 AMs tabled specifically to Article 70 of the EIOPA Regulation that fall if COMP is adopted: